hm-lang/core/proposals/README.md

 ImmutableMix Imm -= 1               # COMPILE ERROR, ImmutableMix and this field are immutable

 # NOTE that in general, calling a function with variables defined by `;` is a different
 # overload than calling with `:`.
-Mutable argument variables imply that the arguments are
+Mutable argument variables imply that the arguments will
-# being passed by reference and will be mutated inside the function.
-Data classes do not have
+# be mutated inside the function, and because they are passed by reference, escape the function
-# these overloads, so they will throw compile errors:
+# block with changes.
+Data classes have overloads with mutable arguments, which imply that
+# the data class will take over the argument (via moot).
+This implies a move (not copy) operation.
-MyMixMatch := mixMatch(X; 5, Y; 3)  # COMPILE ERROR: mixMatch has no overloads for `(X;, Y;)`
+MyMixMatch := mixMatch(X; 5, Y; 3)  # `;` is useful for taking arguments via a move.
 # see section on mutable/immutable arguments for more information.
 ```